jorittmo/AljosaK.github.io/content/publication/vic_value/index.md

 ---
-abstract: "The findings of differential outcomes training procedures in controlled stimulusresponse learning settings have been explained through theorizing two processes of response control.
+abstract: "The findings of differential outcomes training procedures in controlled stimulus response learning settings have been explained through theorizing two processes of response control.
 These processes concern: i) a stimulus-response route, and, ii) an outcome expectancy route through which valuations of stimuli (typically